 "For I know the plans I have for you, declares the LORD, plans to prosper you and not to harm you, plans to give you hope and a future."
 Jeremiah 29:11

-The Learning Support Program (formerly known as Talent Development) is designed to assist students who have a specific learning disability, cognitive or processing difficulties and/or those with attention deficit hyperactivity disorder, dyslexia, dysgraphia or dyscalculia.
+The Learning Support Program in grades 3-5 is designed to assist students who have a specific learning disability, cognitive or processing difficulties and/or those with attention deficit hyperactivity disorder, dyslexia, dysgraphia or dyscalculia.
 Class sizes range from 5 to 14 students per class, offering low teacher-student ratios and individualized instruction.
-Our teachers are skilled in their subject areas with additional training in teaching students with special needs.
-Experienced teaching assistants provide supplemental help to students allowing for more individualized attention.
 A variety of teaching techniques and learning strategies are utilized, offering students opportunities to build on their strengths, to improve areas of weakness, and to achieve success while enhancing self-confidence.
 The goal of this program is to have students ready to succeed in grade level middle school learning support or mainstream classes.

 Please contact Mrs. Lauren Banks, Admissions Director, for information on Augusta Christian's Learning Support Program at (706) 863-2905, 206 or by email: Lauren Banks